 The Company files its federal income tax return on a consolidated basis with the Bank.
-See Note 12 to the consolidated financial statements for detail of income taxes.
+See Note 12 for detail of income taxes.

 Liquidity

 The concept of liquidity comprises the ability of an enterprise to maintain sufficient cash flow to meet its needs and obligations on a timely basis.
 Bank liquidity must thus be considered in terms of the nature and mix of the institution's sources and uses of funds.